What is medical plastic wire coating extrusion?

 - our flexibility to work within parameters while merging the best practices to give you the most cost-competitive result.

 To speak with a Putnam engineer or sales representative about your medical tubing needs, click below.
-Three decades of experience and some of the best engineering minds in the plastics business ensure excellence and dependability.
+Over three decades of experience and some of the best engineering minds in the plastics business ensure excellence and dependability.